 The disadvantages of division based plans are as below.

 - The criteria employed for triggering rewards become problematic.

 - The conflict between labor & management arises.

 - Corporate Wide Plans

 These plans are based on the overall performance of the organizations and therefore macro kind of incentive programs.
-Profit sharing is the most widely used program of corporate wide plans which is much different from the gain sharing in such a way that they are much mechanistic in nature and retirement programs are funded through it.
-Another kind of corporate wide plans is employee stock ownership plans.
-Following are some of advantages of corporate wide plans.
+Profit-sharing is the most widely used program of corporate-wide plans which is much different from the gain sharing in such a way that they are much mechanistic in nature and retirement programs are funded through it.
+Another kind of corporate-wide plan is employee stock ownership plans.
+The following are some of the advantages of corporate-wide plans.